truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 If your system has enough disks to add more pools, you can [change the system dataset]({{< relref "/SCALE/SCALETutorials/SystemSettings/Advanced/_index.md" >}}) to a root dataset of different pool.

 ## Setting Up Shares
-After setting up your system storage, you can [configure data sharing]({{< relref "SetUpSharing.md" >}}) using one of the sharing protocols available in SCALE.
+After setting up your system storage, you can [configure data sharing]({{< relref "SetUpSharing.md" >}}) using one of the sharing protocols available in TrueNAS.

-These articles provide more information on configuring data sharing and the three built-in share types available in SCALE:
+These articles provide more information on configuring data sharing and the three built-in share types available in TrueNAS:
 {{< truetable >}}
 | Share Type | Purpose |
 |-----------|-------------|